A Suitable Boy (TV series): Filming

 A Suitable Boy was filmed in various locations across India.
 Principal photography began in Lucknow in September 2019, with the actors undergone look tests and script reading sessions, before commencing the shoot.
 Shooting took place in King George's Medical University in Lucknow, which was shown as Brahmpur University.
 In December 2019, the makers wrapped up the shooting schedule in Lucknow.
 The shooting came to halt after Sadaf Jafar, one of the cast members in the series got arrested by the police, due to her involvement in the protests against the new citizenship law in Lucknow, with Nair demanding for her release.

 The series was followed by sequences being shot in a number of other cities in India, including Maheshwar and Kanpur in Madhya Pradesh.
 The makers filmed aerial shots of the Narmada river, which is shadowed by the temple complex Ahilya Fort, in the central Indian town of Maheshwar.
 RadioTimes cited that the river and fort provide the "soul of the series with Lata’s early morning boat rides providing some of the most memorable imagery from both the book and series".

-Soundtrack
+Music

-The original soundtrack for A Suitable Boy, was scored by British composer Alex Heffes and Anoushka Shankar.
-Kavita Seth, who also scored the music for the series, also crooned for the voice of Saeeda Bai's character (played by Tabu).
-Mira approached Kavita, after following her web series Main Kavita Hoon.
-Before recording the song, Mira introduced Seth to the film's plot, with Seth did a lot of research for the music.
-She stated that "She was very clear about what she wanted for every song, about the songs' emotions, which made it easy for me to work with her".
-Mira approved most of her song, excluding one song.
-So, Kavita composed for the song within 15 minutes, which made her quite impressed.
-She was assigned to work on the music for 15 days, while Kavita did composing, designing and singing the songs in 3–4 days.
-Kavita sang most of the ghazals for Tabu's character, with retaining the songs in order to cater the international audiences as well.
-Namit Das composed one song for the series, marking his debut in composition.
-The soundtrack album featuring instrumental compositions, was released on 2 November 2020, in digital and physical formats.
-The 45-song soundtrack album was released in two-disc vinyl formats.
+The original soundtrack for A Suitable Boy, featured instrumental score by British composer Alex Heffes and Anoushka Shankar, and ghazals composed and sung by Kavita Seth, who also voiced Saeeda Bai's character (played by Tabu).
+The soundtrack album was released on 23 October 2020 in digital and physical formats.